Air Force Office of Scientific Research (AFOSR)

 Note: DoD is reviewing the Uniform Guidance Part 200—Uniform Administrative Requirements, Cost Principles, And Audit Requirements For Federal Awards issued on December 26, 2014.
 Once DoD has finalized this review this updates to information on this page will be provided.

 Grant Terms and Conditions – MIT is a Research Institution member of the Federal Demonstration Partnership (FDP), subject to the Research Terms and Conditions.
 AFOSR Grants to MIT are issued under these terms.
-Please refer to Prior Approval Matrix and Appendices which has links to the NSF website.
+Please refer to Prior Approval Matrix and Appendices which explains which transactions require Agency prior approval or have been waived.
+It has links to the NSF website.
 Specifically refer to DoD/AFOSR July 2008 .This link will provide you with information regarding the AFOSR Research Terms and Conditions for your Grant.

 Proposal checklist specific needs required for proposal submission